 Antonio Conte has spent over £150million as Tottenham manager, but that’s not to say that he was given all the players he wanted.

 The charismatic Italian manager joined Spurs with the aim of instant success.
 At the time, plenty of fans and pundits alike described their business last summer as positive and a step in the right direction.

-We’ve taken a look at seven signings that Spurs have missed out on whilst Conte’s been in charge and question whether the club might’ve been better off if they’d got them over the line.
+Conte wasn’t quite given all the players he wanted though.
+We’ve taken a look at nine signings that Spurs have missed out on whilst Conte’s been in charge and question whether the club might’ve been better off if they’d got them over the line.

 Tottenham were firmly linked with the 28-year-old but failed to make a transfer happen.
-Given his ability to play across the frontline, and his excellent form in the first half of the season, he would’ve been a really useful player for Conte – particularly with key man Son Heung-min struggling this season and looking in need of a spell on the bench.
+Given his ability to play across the frontline, and his excellent form in the first half of the season, he would’ve been a really useful player for Conte.

 The reports that Conte was keen on the Wales international certainly raised eyebrows last summer.
 He was ever-present in the summer gossip columns, having seemingly been deemed dispensable by Leeds United.

 Having shown some flashes of his raw potential in his early days at Manchester United, James has failed to kick on in recent years.
 The speedy winger was sold by the Red Devils to old rivals Leeds in the summer of 2021.
 The move to Elland Road failed to reignite his career and he’s since been shipped out on loan to Fulham, where he’s only played a role on the periphery of Marco Silva’s squad.

 Given that, you imagine it’s a bullet dodged.
 It’s hard to look at James as the one that got away, but there would’ve been intrigue in how Conte utilised the 25-year-old.
 After all, the Italian coach once made Victor Moses look like a world-beating wing-back.